Aftermath for The Sash Stash Crash & Smash:

 Constance goes to Six Towers to meet with Basran.
 He’s happy to see her, as business has been good lately.
 He’s able to buy 7 of the 10 Coin worth of Trance Powder, and the crew gets +2 Coin due to Basran being their luxury fence (technically, the job they pulled was a robbery, and not a burglary, but I ruled that it applies since we’ve established Trance Powder as a high-end drug).
-The resulting 9 Coin for very long immediately starts getting spent on extra actions.
+Much of the resulting 9 Coin immediately starts getting spent on extra actions.

 Kamali goes to The Veil to indulge her Vice.
 Rolan allows her to do so (she is a paying customer after all), but insists she allow the Veil’s personal physician look at the bullet wound in Kamali’s shoulder.
 Kamali is exceedingly reluctant to allow anyone to touch her, even another woman, but eventually agrees when Rolan points out exactly how bad it will become if Kamali allows the wound to fester.
 The operation takes place while Kamali is unconscious, and she wakes up to find her shoulder bandaged, the bullet sitting in a glass of whiskey on the table, and some very detailed instructions on keeping the dressings clean.
 She also meets Alice, the woman whom Rolan has entrusted with the care of the workers at The Veil (healing clock has started).
 Kamali is extremely uncomfortable interacting with someone that she knows has touched her, especially while unconscious, but the doctor picks up on this, and quickly excuses herself.